Updated March 22, 2022

 Nebraska Medicine does not request or require your immigration status to receive any vaccines.

-Vaccine storage and distribution
+Vaccine ingredients and storage

 If you've already had COVID-19